BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 ### 1. **UUID/Handle Creation**
 - Right-click on an open editor to open a right click menu and click "Generate UUID" or "Generate Handle" to generate a uuid or handle respectivly at that location.
-- If a UUID/handle is highlighted when generating a UUID/handle, it will replace the entry with whatever was generated.
+- If a UUID/handle is highlighted when generating a UUID/handle, it will replace the highlighted text with whatever was generated.
 - Generate a UUID/Handle using the keystrokes `control+shift+U` and `control+shift+H`, respectively.
 - When handles are generated, if an XML file exists, it will add the newly created handle to the XML as well.
+Handle-y!

 <br>
-*<sub>Use the `Add Handles To All Locas` setting to apply the newly created handle to all your loca files should you have multiple.
-Otherwise you will be prompted to select which files to insert to</sub>
+>Use the `Add Handles To All Locas` setting to apply the newly created handle to all your loca files should you have multiple.
+Otherwise you will be prompted to select which files to insert to
+{.is-info}

 ### 2. **File Conversions (lsx<>lsf, xml<>loca)**
 - Open a custom webview tab where users can manage converting lsx, lsf, loca, xml, etc., files. by clicking on `Conversion Tool` in the data provider.